gitlabhq/gitlabhq/doc/user/project/clusters/serverless/index.md

    ```

     This `.gitlab-ci.yml` creates a `functions` job that invokes some
-    predefined commands to deploy your functions to Knative.
+    predefined commands to deploy your functions to your cluster.

     `Serverless.gitlab-ci.yml` is a template that allows customization.
     You can either import it with `include` parameter and use `extends` to